Tensions between fans have eased since two Newcastle United fans were killed in the MH17 air disaster in 2014

 About 3,000 Sunderland fans are expected to attend the game in Newcastle’s St James’ Park.

-Newcastle are second from bottom of the Premier League, one point and two places behind Sunderland who are just above the relegation places on goal difference.
+second from bottom of the Premier League, one point and two places behind Sunderland who are just above the relegation places on goal difference.

 Ch Supt Steve Neill said police will be present but fans will be allowed to make their own way to the stadium unlike in previous years when they have been escorted to the ground.

 He said tension between the supporters has softened since two Newcastle United fans, Liam Sweeney and John Alder, were killed in the MH17 air disaster in July 2014.

 raised funds in memory of the pair and also paid tribute at matches.

 Sunderland fans welcomed relatives of Liam Sweeney to the Stadium of Light in September 2014